Scott Sorry: Sorry and the Sinatras (2007–2013)

 Sorry initially met Roger "Rags" Segal and Lenny Thomas in North Carolina while he was on tour with his previous band Brides of Destruction in 2005, while Segal and Thomas were both in Brides support act Trashlight Vision.
 Sorry started working on new material with Blackbelt guitarist Danny Sinatra when Trashlight Vision split up.
 Segal and Thomas then linked up with Sorry and Sinatra to form the new group, Sorry and the Sinatras.
 They announced in June their first dates in the UK, taking place in August at The Asylum in Birmingham and at the Bar Academy in London.
-The group entered the studio in September in Barnsley, West Yorkshire, England, with producer Jason Sanderson.
+The group entered the studio in September in Barnsley, South Yorkshire, England, with producer Jason Sanderson.
 The album was completed in less than three weeks.
 Highball Roller was released on May 11, 2009, which was generally well received by British music critics, with a tour of the UK planned but this was postponed until October with the band touring the East Coast of the United States in August.